BSAC eLearning is a new system allowing you to begin or progress your diver training with online theory sessions.

 Who can access the eLearning system?
 Is it just for centres?

 No, the eLearning system is for everyone.
 However, it is not compulsory and both clubs and centres alike can continue in-person learning as they wish.
 The eLearning system is also accessible to non-members who can sign up and purchase the theory training before visiting a club or centre for their practical sessions.

 As Discovery Diver is accessible for 10-year-olds, do you have any online safety precautions for children?

 Our website is secure and trainees should not require access to the wider internet to complete the course.
 It is completely at the parents' discretion as to whether they allow their children to complete training online, supervise their children using the internet and have parental controls turned on with their internet providers and search engines.

 Why is there a non-member price for eLearning?

 Non-members can sign up to learn to dive with eLearning before completing their practical elements with a club or centre.
-For these trainees, three months of free membership is included in the cost of eLearning.
+For these trainees, 12 months of free membership is included in the cost of eLearning.